Haythamasalama/idGenerator/README.md

-# id-generator
+# id generator
-This php class used for create custom ids for database or you business logic for example gerate ids  like this :
+php class used for create custom ids for database or you business logic for example gerate ids  like this :

 ```
  act-200116-0001